March 11, 2022

 Recommended lockout tag out training courses:

 Regardless of the industry, all organizations need to be able to respond to workplace emergencies in a quick and efficient manner to mitigate risks of injury or death.
-Companies must always be prepared to evacuate immediately from emergency situations such as fires, toxic gas or chemical spills, or even security threats like bombs and terrorist attacks.
+Organizations must always be prepared to evacuate immediately from emergency situations such as fires, toxic gas or chemical spills, or even security threats like bombs and terrorist attacks.
 To achieve this, they must prepare employees by including this OSHA training topic in their onboarding and compliance training.
 They must also have a clear evacuation plan in place and provide their employees with the necessary emergency evacuation training.
 Proper preparation and training will allow employees to respond quickly and more confidently to emergency situations, assess their environment, evacuate without panicking, and ensure that everyone is accounted for.
+Some examples of emergency evacuation and response include fire safety evacuation and hospital safety training programs.

 Recommended emergency evacuation training courses: